 The registrar shall maintain a record of students who have been reported as academically dishonest.
 When a student is flagged twice, the name of the student is forwarded by the registrar to the Vice President for Academic Affairs and the Chair of the Student Affairs Committee.
 The Student Affairs Committee of the Faculty Senate shall then convene a hearing to recommend a "university-level" penalty for the student.
 For a second case of academic dishonesty, the penalty will often include a suspension, although the Student Affairs Committee will recommend the penalty on a case-by-case basis.
 Instructors are required to provide their evidence to the Committee upon request.
-Instructors are required to provide their evidence to the Committee upon request.
-The Chair of the Student Affairs Committee will make a recommendation to the Vice President for Academic Affairs of the result of the hearing, and the Vice President for Academic Affairs will issue a written decision to the student and the registrar within ten (10) calendar days.
+Instructors are required to provide their evidence to the Vice President for Academic Affairs of the Student Affairs of the student of the hearing, and the Vice President for Academic Affairs will issue a written decision to the student and the registrar within ten (10) calendar days.